dxos-deprecated/teamwork/docs/content/testing-testrun01.md

 - [ ] Embed new task list inside document
 - [ ] Embed existing messenger inside document
 - [ ] Embed new messenger inside document
+- [ ] Switch between this text document and the previously created one using sidebar documents list, confirm that switching works

 ### Bots:
 - [ ] Invite storage bot to party